 The analytical framework for the study developed basically based on Simon Priest's process evaluation and outcome evaluation model.
 Research objectives, research questions, literature review were also considered.
-After analyzing above matters the researcher considers that the following independent variables and independent variables (Fig 2.4) are well-matched for this research.
+After analyzing the above matters the researcher considers that the following independent variables and dependent variable (Fig 2.4) are well-matched for this research.